 Distance: 322 miles

-The valley around Winthrop offers fine white water rafting, spectacular hiking in the North Cascades, horseback riding, fishing and cross country skiing.
-Winthrop itself is a pretty, tree lined, little quaint town filled with stores selling local crafts and jewellery, an odd outdoor cafe or two and small quirky restaurants.
+Winthrop itself is a pretty, tree lined town filled with stores selling local crafts and jewellery, an odd outdoor cafe or two and small quirky restaurants.
 It's a delight to visit.
-Winthrop is home to one of Bon Voyage's favourite retreat hotels, call us to find out more.
+We also have a favourite retreat hotel here, call to find out more!

 Distance: 199 miles

-Why not extend your holiday and cross the border into Canada for a visit to Vancover?
+Why not extend your holiday and cross the border into Canada for a visit to Vancouver?
 Or perhaps head to one of the Hawaiian Islands for some relaxation before heading home?

-Call the travel specialist at Bon Voyage to discuss your ideal Washington and Oregon fly-drive.
+Call the experts at Bon Voyage to discuss your ideal Washington and Oregon fly-drive.